m-viehl/lunar-cave/README.md

 - fade menu/progress in/out
 - change where draw colors/line widths are set in the code.
 This got ugly when implementing the 2 styles and is full of magic numbers
 - add a key to switch to a new cave
-- only draw a background for the menu div and not the whole page
 - in game.ts: check which public functions can be put in the Game class (e.g. draw(), unpause(), ...?)
 - implement dark mode, of course.
 I use Arch btw.